hiczlf/proxy/README.md

 And also include some useful script:

  * An automatic deploy script
- * some example that using proxy
+ * some example that using this proxy

 Requirements
 ==================